oasislabs/oasis-ethwasi-runtime/README.md

 * Build Ekiden locally by checking out the Ekiden repository (e.g., in `/path/to/ekiden`) and then running `make -C /path/to/ekiden`.
-After the process completes you can then run `make symlink-ekiden EKIDEN_SRC_PATH=/path/to/ekiden` and all the required artifacts will be symlinked under `.ekiden` so they will be used by `make` invocations.
+After the process completes you can then run `make symlink-artifacts EKIDEN_SRC_PATH=/path/to/ekiden` and all the required artifacts will be symlinked under `.ekiden` and `.runtime` so they will be used by `make` invocations.

-* Download Ekiden artifacts from CI by running `make download-ekiden`.
+* Download Ekiden artifacts from CI by running `make download-artifacts`.
 You need to have the correct `BUILDKITE_ACCESS_TOKEN` set up to do this.

 * Manually provide the required artifacts in a custom directory and specify